 Stress can manifest in many ways and affect anyone at any point in their life.

-Stress has been proven to have a dramatic effect on a person’s health can shorten a person's life span.
-In honour of International Stress Awareness Week, we want to take a closer look at what stress it and how it’s best to manage it.
+Stress has been proven to have a dramatic effect on a person’s health and can shorten a person's life span.
+In honour of International Stress Awareness Week, we want to take a closer look at what stress is and how it’s best to manage it.

 What is stress?

 Even though we have all heard of stress, what is it exactly?
 Stress can simply be described as the body’s reaction to any change that occurs in our environment.
 This reaction can be physical, mental and emotional and be provoked by a change not just in our physical environment but also our emotional environment.
 It must be said that stress is a normal part of life and can be provoked by any change in the world around us, good or bad.